RealNicolasBourbaki/GraphVQA/README.md

 edges in GNN.
 Our final results outperformed the original ones and achieved SOTA.

+## The Task (GraphVQA):
+In general: We build a model, that can answer questions about images.

+Input: 1.
+Graph representations (Scene Graphs) instead of raw images; 2.
+Questions based on the images.

+Output: The answers to the questions.

 ![The framework we adopted in this work.
 It contains 4 parts: 1.
 Question Parsing; 2.
 Scene Graph Encoding; 3.
 Graph Reasoning; 4.
 Answering.
 We used a Graph2Seq structure for the Question Parsing module.](https://github.com/RealNicolasBourbaki/GraphVQA/blob/master/pics/graphVQA_framework.png)

 ![The Graph2Seq sturcture we used](https://github.com/RealNicolasBourbaki/GraphVQA/blob/master/pics/g2s.JPG)